ublk-org/ublksrv/README.rst

 shown in terminal.
 If any issue is observed, please collect log via command of "journalctl | grep ublksrvd"

+``./configure --enable-debug`` can build a debug version of ublk which dumps lots of runtime debug messages, and can't be used in production environment, should be for debug purpose only.

 License
 =======